FREE SHIPPING ON MOST ORDERS OVER $199

 Coalescing filter

-A specific type of filter that not only works to remove dust and particles from the air, but also oil from the air lines.
+A specific type of filter that not only works to remove dust and particles from the air, but also oil vapors and other liquid contaminants.
+They are typically found downstream from the compressor and the air treatment components.

 Cubic Feet Per Minute (CFM)